-This has to be my personal favourite within the list.
+This has to be my personal favourite on the list.
 It’s a sweet and simple starchy omelette, mixed with vegetables, then topped with sweet chilli sauce.

 What’s more, the beauty of this is that you may ask for oysters, or prawns, or a mixture of both.

 A typical vendor like this would offer a fair selection of seafood.
 The vendor’s seafood would commonly range from sea snails, scallops, prawns, fried baby soft shell crabs.